ruchspatil/VueCart/README.md

 # VueCart

-# MyShop - Store Management System
+# Store Management System

-MyShop is an intuitive online store management system built with Vue.js that allows store owners to efficiently manage their inventory, track orders, and provide a seamless shopping experience for customers.
+VueCart is an intuitive online store management system built with Vue.js that allows store owners to efficiently manage their inventory, track orders, and provide a seamless shopping experience for customers.

 ## Features